benzhou/influence/README.md

         1. Download the virtual machine that is defined in the VagrantFile
         2. the bootstrap.sh is the Vagrant provision file we defined in the VagrantFile, therefore, it will be executed as well.
     - Once the above steps are completed, Congratulations, you've completed the setup process pretty much.

+- Topics
+---
+    - Flow Control with promises and Q library.
+    - Error Handling